akkartik/mu/Readme.md

 ---

-You can append arbitrary properties to reagents besides types and spaces.
+You can append arbitrary properties to reagents besides types.
 Just separate them with slashes.

   ```nim
   x:array:number:3/uninitialized